The Needs of Elderly Care & Understanding the Physical and Emotional Aspects

 By implementing home modifications and safety precautions, as well as promoting comfort and convenience, we can create a safe and comfortable living environment for elderly parents.

-A. Assisting with personal care
+A. Assisting with Personal Care

 Bathing, grooming, and dressing